habemusne/SmartDevice_DataPipeline/README.md

 # Step 2: run it

-On the EC2 machine, run `python3 query.py setup` to setup interim tables and streams, then `python3 query.py run` to see the query result, and finally `python3 query.py teardown` to remove the interim objects.
+On the EC2 machine, run `python3 query.py` to see the streaming result.
+Use `CTRL + C` to stop it.